︎

 in collaboration with mexican collective WASA

-Installation ‘Room with a view’ for the Bombay Beach Biennale festival, invited by Marl Mack, founder of the event and UCLA architecture professor
+Installation titled 'Room with a View' for the Bombay Beach Biennale festival, curated by Marc Mack, founder of the event and UCLA architecture professor ‘

 STUDIO 106